Cartesian exponentiation and monadicity: Monadicity and comonadicity of cartesian fibrations

 \begin{lem} Let $U \colon \eK \to \eL$ be a functor of quasi-categorically enriched categories that reflects equivalences in the sense that any 0-arrow $f \colon A \to B$ in $\eK$ whose image is an equivalence in $\eL$ is an equivalence in $\eK$.
-Then the corresponding functor $U \colon \qK \to \qL$ between quasi-categorical cores is conservative. \end{lem} \begin{proof} To prove this, we must show that an equivalence $f\colon A \to B$ in a quasi-categorically enriched category $\eK$ defines an isomorphism in its quasi-categorical core.
-An equivalence in $\eK$ is comprised of the data enumerated in \ref{defn:natural-marking}\ref{itm:1-equivalence-data}, which is contained in the subcategory $g_*\eK\subset\eK$.
+Then the corresponding functor $U \colon \qK \to \qL$ between quasi-categorical cores is conservative. \end{lem} \begin{proof} We show that an equivalence $f\colon A \to B$ in a quasi-categorically enriched category $\eK$ corresponds to an isomorphism in its quasi-categorical core.
+An equivalence in $\eK$ is comprised of the data enumerated in \ifnewadd Example \ref{ex:nerves-as-complicial-sets}\fi\ifnewcut\else\ref{defn:natural-marking}\fi\ref{itm:1-equivalence-data}, which is contained in the subcategory $g_*\eK\subset\eK$.
 In the homotopy coherent nerve $\qK=\hN g_*\eK$ this data gives rise to a pair of objects $A$ and $B$, a pair of 1-simplices $f \colon A \to B$ and $f' \colon B \to A$, and a pair of 2-simplices witnessing that $f$ and $f'$ compose to identities.
 This is the data that defines an isomorphism in a quasi-category.\end{proof}

-A rather delicate application of monadicity is given in \S\ref{sec:groupoidal-reflection} and explained there.
-A more immediate application of comonadicity is the following result: